 Let yourself grieve for a few days or weeks, talk to a counselor or close friend if you need to, and spend some time remembering all of the wonderful memories you’ve made with your pooch.

 Then, once you’ve gathered your strength, pull yourself up by the bootstraps and try to figure out the best way to take care of your buddy.
 He needs you now more than ever before, and this is your chance to repay all of the unconditional love he’s given you.
-Time is limited, and you’ll want to make every remaining day one to remember.
+His time may be limited, and you’ll want to make every remaining day one to remember.

 Have you ever had to care for a dog with sundowners syndrome?
 What types of treatments and care strategies proved most helpful for you and your pet?
 Let us know in the comments below.